mufans/JRouterHarmonyOs/README.md

        plugins:[harPlugin()]         /* Custom plugin to extend the functionality of Hvigor. */ }

-   import { harTasks } from '@ohos/hvigor-ohos-plugin';
+   import { hspTasks } from '@ohos/hvigor-ohos-plugin';
    import {hspPlugin} from '@mufans/router-plugin';
    export default {
-       system: harTasks,  /* Built-in plugin of Hvigor.
+       system: hspTasks,  /* Built-in plugin of Hvigor.
 It cannot be modified. */ plugins:[hspPlugin()]         /* Custom plugin to extend the functionality of Hvigor. */ }
    ```